Chaostheorie/mdpdf/README.md

 ### 0.1.2 (planned)

-> This release will come with prebuilt static binaries for linux and prebuilt debian packages
+> This release will come with prebuilt static binaries for linux and a prebuilt debian packages

 -   [x] Fix removal process
 -   [x] Custom stylesheet option (~~compile~~ & runtime)
 -   [ ] More documentation
+-   [ ] CD for linux binaries and debian packages
 -   [x] Fix tmp file messages
 -   [x] Add links to README.md
+-   [x] Fix purgecss (will shrink binary size)

-### 0.1.3 (WIP)
+### 0.1.3

+-   [ ] use custom licenses (ATM only CC is supported)
+-   [ ] proper TOC (May require a lot of work)
+-   [ ] give more options on how to attach other parts
+-   [ ] automatic CI/CD for examples
+-   [ ] optimize CI with cached wkhtmltox installation and maybe optimization of assets generation with cache extension
+-   [ ] More testing with e.g. intentionally faulty documents and different wkhtmltox versions
 -   [ ] proper checkbox rendering (I will most likely have to do some inline modifications)
--   [x] Fix purgecss (will shrink binary size)

 ### Planned